kirangajjana/rock-paper-scissors-game/readme.md

 # Features
 - [x] Simple and easy-to-understand game interface.
 - [X] Random selection of moves for the computer.
-- Clear indication of the winner after each round.
+- [x] Clear indication of the winner after each round.
 # Contributions
-- Contributions are welcome!
+- Contributions are welcome :JOY:!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

 # License
 This project is licensed under the MIT License.